About stag beetles

 Status and conservation

-The stag beetle is legally protected from sale in the UK.
-It is also classed as a ‘protected species’, listed on Schedule 5 of the Wildlife and Countryside Act 1981.
-If stag beetles and/or stag beetle larvae are known or thought to be present at a site where an application for planning has been submitted, and are likely to be disturbed or destroyed whilst work is carried out at the site, it is recommended that someone with an understanding of the insects’ requirements be present to see that any larvae and/or adults are carefully translocated to a suitable natural or purpose-built habitat close by.
+Stag beetles are legally protected from sale in the UK.
+They are also classed as a ‘protected species’, listed on Schedule 5 of the Wildlife and Countryside Act 1981.
+If stag beetles or their larvae are known or thought to be present at a site where an application for planning has been submitted, and are likely to be disturbed or destroyed whilst work is carried out at the site, it’s recommended that someone with an understanding of the insects’ requirements be present to see that any larvae or adults are carefully translocated to a suitable natural or purpose-built habitat close by.

-It is Red listed in many European countries and has undergone a decline across Europe.
-Stag beetles are now extinct in Denmark and Latvia.
+Stag beetles are Red listed in many European countries and has undergone a decline across Europe.
+They are now extinct in Denmark and Latvia.

 How you can help!

 as possible.
+You can give it some soft fruit or sugar water.
 If you dig up a stag beetle larva, please put it back exactly where you found it.
 The next best thing is to re-bury the larva in a safe shady place in your garden with as much of the original rotting wood as possible.

 For other stag beetle questions please email firstname.lastname@example.org.